-The trade association websites, such as the FMB’s www.findabuilder.co.uk can be a good source of leads.
+The trade association websites, such as the FMB’s Find a Builder service can be a good source of leads.
 However, you’re likely to be inundated with replies if you bid for tender responses through these sites, so it can be hard to sort out the wheat from the chaff.

-Work in the construction industry is scarce as the economy has contracted of late and it has been hard for small companies to get by, so they are bidding for everything they can find.
-As a result, self-builders and renovators have benefitted from some very competitive bids from builders and trades desperate to secure work to keep them afloat.
+Generally, when the economy contracts and it can be hard for small companies to get by, so they bid for everything they can find.
+In this kind of climate, self-builders and renovators can benefit from some very competitive bids from builders and trades desperate to secure work to keep them afloat.

 Hiring a general builder will be more expensive, because you will be passing much of the risk over to him.
 A main contractor is going to have to find the individual trades for you but will know who is worth hiring in your area.